CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/getting-started-with-HCIBox.md

 # Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
+1. Once the environment is provisioned, a virtual machine i.e, **HCIBox-Client** and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.

 1. To get the lab environment details, select the **Environment Details** tab.
 The credentials will also be emailed to your registered email address.
 You can open the Lab Guide on a separate and full window by selecting the **Split Window** from the lower right corner.
 Also, you can start, stop and restart virtual machines from the **Virtual Machines** tab.